Graduate College Requirements

 The general requirements of the Boise State Graduate College also govern the Doctor of Philosophy in Public Policy and Administration.

-Two emphasis areas are available to Doctor of Philosophy students in Public Policy and Administration: 1) Environmental Policy and Administration and 2) State and Local Government Policy and Administration.
-Doctoral students must select one of two available emphasis areas at the beginning of their program.
-The Supervisory Committee chair will be a faculty member with primary research or teaching responsibility related to the student’s emphasis.
-Students will take 9 credits within their emphasis area that will be comprised of the designated emphasis seminar plus 6 additional credits selected in consultation with the Supervisory Committee.
+Advanced courses in Public Administration Studies, in Public Policy Studies, and in Research Design are available to Doctor of Philosophy students in Public Policy and Administration.
+The Supervisory Committee chair will be a faculty member with primary research or teaching responsibility related to the student’s area of focus.
+Students will take 18 elective credits selected in consultation with the Supervisory Committee.
 Through consultation with the Supervisory Committee, students are encouraged to consider graduate elective courses from other disciplines in the many graduate programs in the University.
 A list of recommended graduate courses by discipline is available from the doctoral program coordinator.
 The following coursework is prohibited for use in meeting the Ph.D. credit requirements: 590, 594, 598, pass/fail coursework and undergraduate credit.